-- The project should have its own issue tracker where structured communication, decision-making and progress tracking can happen transparently for all host team members but also for downstream users and contributors to follow.
+- 1.a dedicated issue tracker where structured communication, decision-making and progress tracking can happen transparently for all host team members but also for downstream users and contributors to follow.
 For further applications of the issue tracker see Issue Tracker Use Cases.

-- In addition, the project should have one private channel where sensitive communication can happen between Trusted Committers - e.g. adding further Trusted Committers to the host team.
+- 3.a private channel where communication about sensitive topics can happen between Trusted Committers - e.g. adding further Trusted Committers to the host team.
 This channel should be used with great care such that communication defaults to open and is kept private only under very rare circumstances.

 All communication channels should be documented in the project

-README.md.
 The host team members need to make an effort to direct questions that they receive personally (e.g. via email or private chat messages) back to official communication channels.

 Setting up and consistently using official asynchronous communication channels helps create a base level of passive documentation that can be referenced again when similar questions come up again.